sahar119/Generative-AI-tattoo-recommender-system/README.md

 ### <h3 align="left">Dataset</h3>
 ---
-For this project I scrapped data from [BeerAdvocate](https://www.beeradvocate.com) which is then stored in beer_final1.csv.
-This CSV file
-contains:

-* 8 columns (Beer_name, User, Rating, Comment, %, City, Country, Image)
-* 450 unique beers
-* 14688 rows
+For this project, I used a dataset from the New York Metropolitan Museum of Art and then selected only the painting titles (5926 titles) column from all objects.

 ### <h3 align="left">Project Demo</h3>
 ---